 Generally, the tests are done at University Hospital in Madison, WI.
 If you live at a distance, we may have some portions of the initial evaluation done near your home.
 The evaluation process requires visits to University Hospital and the surgery must be performed there.

 Potential live liver donors are educated on the risks associated with surgery, hospitalization, and recovery.
 The surgery to remove the portion of a donor's liver takes about 5 hours and the donor stays in the hospital for about seven days.
 Typically, the right lobe of the donor's liver is removed.
 During the surgery about 40 to 60 percent of the donor's liver is removed.
 The liver begins to regenerate almost immediately.
 Most of the regeneration occurs in the first two weeks after the surgery, followed by a slower phase of growth over the next year.

-Will have much pain after the surgery?
+Will the donor have much pain after the surgery?

 What are the costs for the donor?

-The recipient's insurance pays for all donor medical expenses related to donation.
+The recipient's insurance pays for all live liver donor medical expenses related to donation.
 Travel costs and time away from work are often not covered by insurance and need to be considered.
 Costs to the donor include:

 - Time off work